eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 Code for Hackathon projects often exist elsewhere, which is perfectly fine.
 Anyone needing a place to host code for the Hackathon can request the creating of a repository for their project.

 A repository is created and maintained by the Chairs for each Hackathon, e.g., {{RESULTS-PRESENTATIONS}}.
-This repo is for  participants to upload project presentations.
-The contents of this repo are used as the source for all project presentations at the end of the Hackathon and remain as a reference after the Hackathon.
+This repo is for  participants to upload project results presentations.
+The contents of this repo are used as the source for all presentations at the end of the Hackathon and remain as a reference after the Hackathon.

 ## Meetecho

 {{MEETECHO}} is used for the kickoff and closing sessions of the Hackathon.
 This provides many capabilities, including the following:

 * allows participants to join Hackathon sessions in person or remotely
-* validate registration of participants at time of joining Hackathon sessions
+* validates registration of participants at time of joining Hackathon sessions
-* enable remote presentations of project results
+* enables remote presenters of project results presentations
-* capture recording of Hackathon sessions
+* captures recording of Hackathon kickoff and closing

 ## Network